Transporting Livestock into Hawaii and Intra-State

 - See Porcine Epidemic Diarrhea Requirements under Swine

-The following statement is to appear on the Certificate of Veterinary Inspection (CVI) for all livestock entering Hawaii from States currently affected with Vesicular Stomatitis (VS) for the duration of the VS outbreaks.
+The following statement is to appear on the Certificate of Veterinary Inspection (CVI) for all livestock entering Hawaii originating from states affected with Vesicular Stomatitis (VS) for the duration of the VS outbreaks.

 Select one of the following for more information and import requirements for a particular species: